ariibard/quarto-typst-certificate-mastering-shiny-bookclub/README.md

 # quarto-typst-certificate

-A quarto template that uses typst to create a PDF certificate
+A quarto extension that uses typst to create a PDF certificate

 <img src="preview.jpg" width="400px">